coq/coq/doc/sphinx/language/core/modules.rst

          Fail Check B.U.
          Check A.B.U.

+   .. warn:: Cannot import local constant, it will be ignored.

+      This warning is printed when a name in the list of names to import was declared as a local constant, and the name is not imported.

 .. cmd:: Export {+ @filtered_import }

    Similar to :cmd:`Import`, except that when the module containing this command